clemenskoprolin/alpha-barrier/README.md

 Alpha Barrier is a deep learning model for financial time series classification, built on a Transformer architecture and volatility-adaptive triple barrier method.
 It predicts short-term directional bias (Up / Sideways / Down) for Bitcoin based on multi-timeframe technical indicators, ATR-driven volatility measures, and halving-cycle macro signals.
 Most technical indicators are computed using [Pandas TA](https://pypi.org/project/pandas-ta/).

+**Disclaimer**: This work represents a proof of concept.
+While the project provided useful insights, its empirical performance fell short of expectations.
+It is published here to document the approach and support future work.
 ## Architecture
 ```
 ┌──────────────────────┐   ┌──────────────────────┐   ┌────────────────────────────┐